JBradbeer/gff-pin-escapes/doc_files/pin_and_turtle_escapes/2_side_control_escapes.md

     - If they follow they will lose the crossface for a moment of time, leaving an opportunity to bridge
     - If they don't follow they leave their hips space open allowing you to change direction and shoot your knee in

-2. Bridge the otherway instead, underhooking near-side arm in their armpit.
+2. Bridge the other way instead, underhooking near-side arm in their armpit.
     - If they let you sweep, take it
     - If they base out on far side they will lose their heavy pressure giving you an opportunity to use the regular elbow escape